 Still, Noico 80 mil mats have the advantage when it comes to application.
 Despite being a bit thicker than Dynamat, customers agree — Noico mats are easier to cut and install.

 Unlike Noico 80 mil mats, Dynamat soundproofing mats have uses outside of your car.
 You can even buy separate kits for different surfaces of the car, and some for your home.
 Of course, if you want to play around with those, you have to be ready to invest.

 That brings us to the final point.
 Of these two, Noico is definitely the more affordable option.
-Now, this doesn’t really make it the absolute winner, but it does win it this round.
-Obviously, you’ll need to take into account all of the other factors and choose based on your own priorities.
+But as we have determined, this doesn’t really make it the absolute winner.
+Obviously, you’ll need to take into account all of the other factors we’ve discussed and choose based on your priorities.

-Both of these deadening mats have pros and cons to them, but it’ll ultimately be up to you to choose the one you’re going to go for.
-If you want a reliable product that will ensure absolute silence and have the budget to buy several Dynamat kits and entirely cover your whole vehicle, your choice will be easy.
-But, what if you don’t have that kind of money, and you only need to stop your car from rattling?
-In this case, Noico 80 mil mats will do great, and you won’t even have to cover the whole surface of the car.
+Ultimately, both of these deadening mats have pros and cons to them.
+If you want a reliable product that will ensure absolute silence and you have the budget to buy several Dynamat kits to cover your entire vehicle, your choice will be easy.
+But, what if you don’t have that kind of money, and you just need to stop your car from rattling?

 And, if you still can’t decide about which soundproofing is the one for you, that’s just fine!
-These Reviews of 10 Best Automotive Sound Deadening Materials are sure to help you make up your mind.
-Just click on the image below…
+These Reviews of the Best Automotive Sound Deadening Materials are sure to help you make up your mind.